Post-Crisis High Exposure: How It Shapes Public Opinion and Commercial Value

 Conclusion

-Ziyu’s case in the summer of 2025 shows that high exposure after a crisis isn’t necessarily a reckless move.
-It can be a deliberate form of content rhythm management.
+Ziyu’s approach in 2025 shows that high visibility after a crisis isn’t a burst of bravery—it’s a paced, directional way of managing attention.

-For brands, the real question after a crisis isn’t whether to keep showing up, but how.
+For brands, the question after a crisis is how to show up.

 ← Back to All Articles